DJamesV/SelfDrivingCarSim/README.md

 # SelfDrivingCarSim
 Self driving car simulator using PyGame and PyTorch.
-Currently working on the simulator itself (which uses PyGame) The 'self-driving' part will come later (and will use PyTorch)
+Currently working on the simulator itself (which uses Pygame) The 'self-driving' part will come later (and will use PyTorch)